Latitude festival review: a hyper-real return to glitter, beer and British musical brilliance

 Henham Park, Suffolk

-The first full-capacity pageant because the pandemic started hosted a collection of artists – Sons of Kemet and Self Esteem among them – that show how vibrant the UK’s scene nonetheless is
+The first full-capacity pageant because the pandemic began hosted a collection of artists – Sons of Kemet and Self Esteem among them – that show how vibrant the UK’s scene still is

-Standing in a subject, sporting glitter, watching bands, with a warm pint in blazing scorching sun: these human behaviours needed to be relearned for the first full-capacity UK music pageant because the pandemic began.
-Some 40,000 unmasked individuals are participating in Latitude’s trial as part of the government’s occasions analysis programme – results are as yet unclear however its success or failure might inform the staging of different festivals this summer time.
+Standing in a subject, sporting glitter, watching bands, with a warm pint in blazing scorching sun: these human behaviours had to be relearned for the first full-capacity UK music pageant because the pandemic began.
+Some 40,000 unmasked individuals are participating in Latitude’s trial as a part of the federal government’s occasions research programme – results are as yet unclear but its success or failure might inform the staging of different festivals this summer time.

-A lateral move check earlier than entry and a day by day health screening are the one obstacles to normality.
+A lateral stream check before entry and a day by day health screening are the one obstacles to normality.
 It’s overwhelming – dangerous, even.
-However it all shortly comes dashing again: the giddy thrill of dancing next to strangers in a tent, queues for halloumi, the stamina it takes to pace throughout the location to see as many acts as potential.
-The only real difference is that men are washing their palms after a trip to the bogs.
+However it all shortly comes dashing again: the giddy thrill of dancing subsequent to strangers in a tent, queues for halloumi, the stamina it takes to tempo across the location to see as many acts as potential.
+The only real distinction is that males are washing their palms after a trip to the bogs.

 Continue reading...